Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The median taxpayer income in Campbell is $65,431 while the average is $84,191 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-Nationally, this is extremely high compared to the Australian Capital Territory's median income of $72,206 and average income of $85,981.
-By September 2025, estimates based on a 9.26% Wage Price Index growth suggest the median income will be approximately $71,490 and the average will be around $91,987.
-Census data shows incomes in Campbell rank highly nationally, between the 94th and 97th percentiles for households, families, and individuals.
-The predominant income cohort in Campbell is 35.9% of locals (2,698 people) earning over $4,000 annually, contrasting with the region where the $1,500 - $2,999 bracket leads at 34.3%.
-Economic strength is evident with 50.7% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 88.1% of their income, indicating strong purchasing power.
+The suburb of Campbell had a median taxpayer income of $65,431 and an average income of $84,191 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is notably high compared to national figures, with the Australian Capital Territory's median income being $72,206 and average income $85,981.
+Based on Wage Price Index growth of 10.44% since financial year 2023, estimated incomes as of March 2026 would be approximately $72,262 (median) and $92,981 (average).
+Census data shows Campbell's household, family, and personal incomes rank high nationally, between the 94th and 97th percentiles.
+Income brackets indicate that 35.9% of locals fall into the $4000+ category, contrasting with the region where the $1,500 - 2,999 bracket is most prevalent at 34.3%.
+Economic strength is evident through 50.7% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
+After housing costs, residents retain 88.1% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income